polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/why-substrate.md

 ## Interoperable

-Most blockchain platforms provided limited ability to interact with data that exists off-chain or on other chain platforms.
+Most blockchain platforms provided limited ability to interact with data that exists offchain or on other chain platforms.
 Substrate enables you to choose whether you blockchain operates independently as a solo chain, can connect as a solo chain to another chain using a bridge, or is integrated through a relay chain to connect with other chains.
 Independent Substrate-based blockchains can interoperate with the other blockchains through cross-chain message passing (XCMP).
 The XCMP protocol enables chains—referred to as **parachains**—to share trusted logic, for example, transferring tokens between networks, without any additional trust assumptions.